moq-wg/moq-transport/draft-ietf-moq-transport.md

 * EndGroup: The end Group ID.
 Only present for the "AbsoluteRange" filter type.

-* EndObject: The end Object ID.
+* EndObject: The end Object ID, plus 1.
+A value of 0 means the entire group is requested.
 Only present for the "AbsoluteRange" filter type.

 * Track Request Parameters: The parameters are defined in
 {{version-specific-params}}